Why Adalo Works for Building a Transit App

-This comprehensive tutorial walks you through building a functional subway and bus times app using Adalo's no-code platform.
-You'll learn how to create a working transit app with route browsing, real-time arrival predictions, geolocation features, and push notifications—all without writing a single line of code.
+This comprehensive tutorial walks you through building a functional subway and bus times app using Adalo's platform.
+You'll learn how to create a working transit app with route browsing, real-time arrival predictions, geolocation features, and push notifications.
+The platform's agnostic builder lets you publish the same app to the web, native iOS, and native Android, all without writing a line of code or rebuilding.
+If your plan is mass distribution through the app stores' vast marketplaces, this approach removes the hardest barrier—getting your app published and into users' hands.

 Key Takeaways

-• Build a functional transit app in 2-4 weeks using Adalo's drag-and-drop builder
+- Build a functional transit app in 2-4 weeks using Adalo's drag-and-drop builder, with AI features like Magic Start generating complete app foundations from descriptions

-• Adalo supports publishing to iOS, Android, and web from a single build
+- Adalo supports publishing to iOS, Android, and web from a single build—one codebase updates all platforms simultaneously

 Understanding Transit Apps: Features and Functionality